q-m/scrapyd-k8s/CONFIG.md

 The event watcher establishes a connection to the Kubernetes API and receives a stream of events from it.
 However, the nature of this long-lived connection is unstable; it can be interrupted by network issues, proxies configured to terminate long-lived connections, and other factors.
 For this reason, a mechanism was implemented to re-establish the long-lived connection to the Kubernetes API.
-To achieve this, three parameters were introduced: `reconnection_attempts`, `backoff_time` and `backoff_coefficient`.
+To achieve this, three parameters were introduced:
+`backoff_time` and `backoff_coefficient`.

 #### What are these parameters about?

-* `reconnection_attempts` - defines how many consecutive attempts will be made to reconnect if the connection fails;
 * `backoff_time`, `backoff_coefficient` - are used to gradually slow down each subsequent attempt to establish a connection with the Kubernetes API, preventing the API from becoming overloaded with requests.
   The `backoff_time` increases exponentially and is calculated as `backoff_time *= self.backoff_coefficient`.